dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 The price is 16 bytes instead of 8, and the creation time is now readable from the id (`uuid_extract_timestamp(event_id)`), which matters if the id is ever shown to users.
 The ordering across workers is only as good as their clocks and the millisecond resolution.
-On a version before 18 you generate the value in the application or with an extension.
+On a version before Postgres 18 you generate the value in the application or with an extension.

 **Reserving ranges, the BDR way.** The BDR extension had a sequence access